htcondor/htcondor/docs/grid-computing/grid-universe.rst

 address.
 This makes it easy for many instances to share the same VM image, but perform different work.
 This data can be specified to HTCondor in one of two ways.
-First, the data can be provided directly in the submit description file using the **gce\_metadata** command.
-The value should be a comma-separated list of name=value settings, as the
+First, the data can be provided directly in the submit description file using the **gce\_metadata**\ :index:`submit commands<single: submit commands; gce_metadata>` command.
+The value should be a comma-separated list of name=value settings, as the example:
-example:

 ::

     gce_metadata = setting1=foo,setting2=bar

-Second, the data can be stored in a file, and the file name is specified with the **gce\_metadata\_file** submit description file command.
+Second, the data can be stored in a file, and the file name is specified with the
+**gce\_metadata\_file**\ :index:`submit commands<single: submit commands; gce_metadata_file>`
+submit description file command.
 This second option allows a wider range of characters to be used in the metadata values.
 Each name=value pair should be on its own line.
 No white space is removed from the lines, except for the newline that separates entries.

 Both options can be used at the same time, but do not use the same metadata name in both places.